-However, I think that Nomatic has priced their products very reasonably and I think you would agree.
+However, I think that Nomatic has priced its products reasonably, and you would agree.

-I’m not a fan of buying ten million luggages and for one reason only.
+I’m not a fan of buying ten million luggage, and for one reason only.

 They are so fricken expensive!

-The Nomatic Roller Luggages are not the exception either but I do think that they are very reasonably priced for what they can do and most especially for the quality they have.
+The Nomatic Roller Luggage is not the exception either, but I think they are very reasonably priced for what they can do and, most especially, for their quality.

-Now we know that there are three different luggages and they all come with a different price tag.
+Now we know that there are three different luggage, and they all come with different price tags.